bitrise-io/devcenter/_articles/reviews/getting-started-with-ionic-cordova-apps.md

 ![](/img/cordova-archive-1.png)

-Now that we're ready for deployment, let's see how to publish your iOS and Android projects.
+Now that we're ready for deployment, let's see how to publish your iOS and Android projects by adding deployment steps to your workflow!

 ### Deploying to App Store Connect